Who doesn’t want to be financially independent? But only a few people get there!

 Financial independence requires discipline, patience, time, and, most of all, sacrifices.
-When the crowd is opting towards getting more stuff, you will have to stick to a minimalist lifestyle.
+When the crowd is opting towards getting more stuff, stick to a minimalist lifestyle.

 We’ve all known the “10% of your salary goes into the savings account” saying.
 But are you ready to save and invest about half your income?

-In this article, we will discuss how to reach financial independence and adapt to a FIRE lifestyle.
+In this article, I will discuss how to reach financial independence and adapt to a FIRE lifestyle.
 So without further ado, let’s begin!

 Is Financial Independence Possible?